cmer/socialization/README.md

 This will generate three migration files (when using ActiveRecord) and three models named Follow, Like and Mention.
 You may delete any of the Follow, Like or Mention models and migrations if you don't need that functionality in your application.

-### Rails 2.3.x Support
+### Legacy Rails Support

-This gem requires Rails 3 or better.
+This gem requires Rails 6 or better.
 Sorry!

 ## Usage